-Countryfest Community Cinema has partnered with our friends at several independent distributors to bring some excellent films to your home while we are closed.
-This is another great way to support Countryfest Community Cinema during this difficult time.
+Countryfest Community Cinema has partnered with our friends at several independent distributors to bring some excellent films to your home that sometimes won't make it to play on the BIG screen in Dauphin.
+This is another great way to support Countryfest Community Cinema during this difficult time, if you don't feel safe leaving your home yet.
 50% (sometimes more!) of all revenue when you use the links below will directly go to supporting Countryfest Community Cinema.

 New films will be opening in the virtual screening room each Friday so check this page for updates.